ellereeeee/blog-posts/2017-12-11 The Beginner's Guide to ReactJS part 1.md

 </script>
 ```

 The commented out code from the first snippet is replaced in functionality by React.
-First we make a constant with **the `createElement()` method that takes three arguments: the html element, properties, and children of the element.** If we want, we can add more children.
+First we make a constant with **the `createElement()` method that takes three arguments: the HTML element, properties, and children of the element.** If we want, we can add more children.
 Last we have a **`render()` method that renders** `element` to `rootElement`.

 What happens when we run `console.log(element);`?